A meeting will decide Brexit's fate — and U.K. won't be at the table

 Breaking News Emails

-BRUSSELS — Here in the political heart of Europe, the U.K. is about to face its most dramatic crossroads in a Brexit process that has been thwarted by stubbornness and indecision.
+BRUSSELS — Here in the political heart of Europe, the United Kingdom is about to face a crucial crossroad in a Brexit process that has been thwarted by stubbornness and indecision.

 And the country will have little say over its own fate.